The Science Behind EMDR: How It Works and Why

 How EMDR Helps: The Adaptive Information Processing Model

-The Brain’s Natural Healing System
+The Brain’s Natural Processing System

 Bilateral Stimulation: The Key Mechanism

 The most distinctive feature of EMDR is bilateral stimulation—typically side-to-side eye movements, alternating tones, or tapping that stimulates both sides of the brain in a rhythmic pattern.
-But how does moving your eyes or listening to alternating tones help process traumatic memories?
+But how does moving your eyes or listening to alternating tones help process difficult memories?

 Several theories explain how bilateral stimulation works: